stella-cv/stella_vslam/docs/example.rst

 Example
 =======

-We provided example code snippets for running OpenVSLAM with variety of datasets.
+We provided example code snippets for running stella_vslam with variety of datasets.

 .. _section-example-video: